SciNim/nimfftw3/README.md

 TODO:
   * add more documentation, unit test as examples.

-These bindings are released under a MIT license.
+These bindings are released under a LGPL license.
 FFTW3 is released under a GPLv2 or above license.